-NOTE: Use only Exmark Part No. 1-513211 for Summer use above 32° F or Part No. 1-523541 for Winter use below 32° F.
+NOTE: Use only Exmark Part No. 513211 for Summer use above 32° F or Part No. 523541 for Winter use below 32° F.

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Locate filter under right rear corner of engine deck. - c) Carefully clean area around filter.
-It is important that no dirt or contamination enter hydraulic system. - d) Unscrew filter to remove and allow oil to drain from reservoir.
-IMPORTANT: Before reinstalling new filter, fill it with Mobil 1 15W-50 and apply a thin coat of oil on the surface of the rubber seal.

-Turn the filter clockwise until rubber seal contacts the filter adapter then tighten the filter an additional 2/3 to 3/4 turn.

-- e) Fill reservoir as stated in Section 5.1.11. - f) Raise the rear of machine up and support with jack stands (or equivalent support) just high enough to allow drive wheels to turn freely. - g) Start engine and move throttle control ahead to full throttle position.
+- a) Stop engine and remove key. - b) Locate filter under right rear corner of engine deck. - c) Carefully clean area around filter.
+It is important that no dirt or contamination enter hydraulic system. - d) Unscrew filter to remove and allow oil to drain from reservoir. - IMPORTANT: Before reinstalling new filter, fill it with Mobil 1 15W-50 and apply a thin coat of oil on the surface of the rubber seal. - Turn filter clockwise until rubber seal contacts the filter adapter then tighten the filter an additional 2/3 to 3/4 turn. - e) Fill reservoir as stated in Section 5.1.9. - f) Raise the rear of machine up and support with jack stands (or equivalent support) just high enough to allow drive wheels to turn freely. - g) Start engine and move throttle control ahead to full throttle position.
 Move the speed control levers to the full speed and run for several minutes.
 Shut down machine and recheck oil level.